-Anthony Morgan: Many argue that Kant is the most influential philosopher of the modern era, and one of the most influential of all time.
+Anthony Morgan (AM): Many argue that Kant is the most influential philosopher of the modern era, and one of the most influential of all time.
 Please can you say a few words about the scope of his philosophical legacy?

 I’m delighted to see the incredible scope of the influence of continental philosophy in UK intellectual life.
 But what tends to get lost in this carnival of continental philosophy is precisely its grounding in and critical, transformative reaction to the problems formulated by Kant.
 Although no one in philosophy has the right to legislate how people in other disciplines will use Foucault, for example, it does seem to me that one’s appreciation of Foucault is very much enhanced with a solid understanding of Kant behind it.
 This is why studying continental philosophy in a philosophy department is different to studying it in other disciplinary contexts – basically, you will be forced to read Kant.

 AM: For Kant, our cognitive architecture has not evolved in such a way as to accurately represent reality as it is in itself.
 Why does he have such faith that it has evolved in such a way as to accurately represent things as they appear to us?
 And even if we do manage to retain some element of objectivity through his empirical realism, is this not still a rather deflated notion of objectivity?